Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Constructing finite quotients

 \subsection{The prime field case}

 Before considering the general case, we focus on the special case when $A = \F_p$ and the base field $R= \F_p$ does not contain any non-trivial $E-1$ roots of $1$.
-The latter obvisouly holds for example when $E=2$.
+The latter obviously holds for example when $E=2$.